nggit/tremolo-docs/response.md

 Whether `yield`, `return`, `write()`, or `end()` will **implicitly** send the HTTP header once.
 Normally, You don't need to set anything except a few things like response status, `Content-Type`, `Set-Cookie` by using the `set_*` method above (should be called earlier).

-If you need to send RAW responses, Consider using the `send()` method.
+If you need to send RAW responses, consider using the `send()` method.
 This will not implicitly send the HTTP header.
 The `set_*` method call will be meaningless.

 Here's a summary of the comparison: